amohapatra3/course-enroll-app/README.md

 # Course search and enroll

-This **ReactJS** application was made for a class project.
+I worked on this **ReactJS** application for a class project.
 It simulates a course enrollment system.
 Use this application to learn more about some of the courses offered by the University of Wisconsin-Madison.

 ## Overview